• About Us

 Description:

-A suite of resources aimed at increasing awareness of the potential to reduce delirium with posters, and staff tips booklets, tips booklets for families, and guided capability self-reflection self-reflections for team leaders, with versions for acute hospital and for residential care /community.
+A suite of resources aimed at increasing awareness of the potential to reduce delirium with posters, staff tips booklets, tips booklets for families, and guided capability self-reflection self-reflections for team leaders, with versions for acute hospital and for residential care /community.

 Link